develprr/metamatic-blog/_posts/2023-03-30-why-mongodb-still-kicks-ass.markdown

 ## Why not just use DynamoDB?

-Amazon's DynamoDB is a relatively new kid in the block.
+Amazon's DynamoDB is a relatively new kid on the block.
 Similarly it's a document DB that does not have schema for the table.

 DynamoDB promises that you can use just one table and store everything into